pedroazeredo04/dotfiles/README.md

+# Dotfiles

-These are my configuration files for Kitty and zsh.
+My configuration files for Kitty and zsh :)